ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ^ Wikipedia gives us very complex definition.

 ^ In software engineering, dependency injection is a software design pattern that implements inversion of control for resolving dependencies.
+And few more sentences.

 > In software engineering, dependency injection is a software design pattern that implements inversion of control for resolving dependencies.
 -- Wikipedia